How to Increase Productivity at Work: Three Techniques to Get More Done!

 But Wait…There’s More!

-If you’re looking for additional techniques, check out YouTube!
+If you’re looking for additional techniques used by highly productive people, check out YouTube!
 The productivity hacks listed in this blog are just the tip of the iceberg.
 There’s an entire rabbit hole full of tips if you do a quick search!

 Some of my personal favorites to get you started are Ali Abdaal, who’s a junior doctor in Cambridge and posts about productivity in everyday life and also the academic world, and Matt D’Avella, who focuses on productivity as a minimalist by avoiding distractions.